honeybee-human/Coffee-Ordering-App-Latest/client/README.md

 ## Notes
 - In production (Docker), the app is a static build served by Nginx; hot reload is only available when running `vite` locally.
 - Types shared with server are re-exported via path alias `@server/*` without bundling mongoose (see `client/tsconfig.json`).

+### Troubleshooting
+- If the UI shows “Using local menu (network fallback)”, the API request failed.
+  - Confirm API is running: `http://localhost:5050/api/health` → `200`.
+  - Check `VITE_API_URL` includes the correct host and base.
+Using `http://localhost:5050/api` is preferred.